FIWARE/tutorials.Step-by-Step/docs/edge-computing.md

 [examples](https://github.com/smartfog/fogflow/tree/master/application/operator) to know how to create a customized operator.

-Python, Java and Javascript templates to write an operator can be found [here](https://github.com/FIWARE/tutorials.Edge-Computing/tree/master/templates).
+Python, Java and JavaScript templates to write an operator can be found [here](https://github.com/FIWARE/tutorials.Edge-Computing/tree/master/templates).

 For the current tutorial, refer the